Hello New Beginnings

 In the midst, God was healing.
 God was restoring.
 I could feel dormant places in my heart beginning to stir again.
 Could it be?
 Would I dare hope?
-Then at a Sisterhood gathering at Celebration Church it was confirmed.
+Then I knew.
 I did indeed hear God’s clear direction.
 It was my time to write again.

 I would love to say that I jumped right back in, but I didn’t.
 As my dream was becoming visible again there was still the lingering voice saying, “Who would want to read what you write?”
 That voice asking, “Are you good enough?”

-Now five years later, un-paused and beginning anew, I am saying yes to creating another space for God to use my voice and my talents.
-Whether in the classroom as an educator, serving in my local church, or connecting with other stay-at-home moms, I strive to create a safe place where other women realize they are not alone.
+Now five years later, un-paused and beginning anew, I am saying yes to a new beginning of creating another space for God to use my voice and my talents.
+Whether in the classroom as an educator, serving in my local church, or connecting with other women, I strive to create a safe place where other women realize they are not alone.
 From the joyful, gotta tell everyone moments to the ugly, heartbreaking moments, WE ARE NOT ALONE.